 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But that’s not aloe’s only superpower.
-“Aloe is an unassuming plant,” says registered dietitian Beth Czerwony, RD.
+“Aloe is an unassuming plant,” says registered dietitian Beth Czerwony, RD, LD.
 “It doesn’t really look like it’s all that special.
 But it can actually provide a lot of benefits.”

 Believe it or not, drinking aloe vera juice is one of the best ways to reap health benefits from the plant.